fabiansales/fabiansales/README.md

 <h3 align="center">I'm a Linux Systems Administrator with 9+ years of experience in the field of administering hosting services and implementing new technologies.
 With my years of experience in the IT Field, my main goal is to be able to work on challenging projects within a great team, and to bring the best solution and experience to the end user.</h3>

 - :computer: SysAdmin Linux
+- :computer: Physical Servers monitoring and maintenance
-- :computer: MooseFS Service (sistema de archivos distribuidos)
+- :computer: MooseFS Service (Distributed File System)
-- :computer: Bash scripting (automatización de tareas)
 - :computer: WebServers (CentOS red hat, Ubuntu, Debian, Apache, nginx y MySQL)
 - :computer: PowerDNS (+ DNSDist )
+- :computer: Automating Linux Servers administration tasks with scripting **(Bash Scripting)** & scheduled tasks
+- :computer: Level 3 Technical Support
+- :computer: Physical Servers monitoring and maintenance.
+- :computer: ITI Linux jobs, research, testing and production start-up of new technologies/software
-- :computer: Infraestructura Linux ITI
+- :computer: Researching new Linux servers technologies and optimization
-- :computer: Instalación de paneles de control Web, cPanel, Plesk, Ferozo
+- :computer: Using disk cloning tools (CloneZilla,Ghost)
+- :computer: Mail Service, exim, spamassassin.
+- :computer: Diagnostics and repair of servers (software/hardware)
+- :computer: Windows Server Administration
+- :computer: Help Desk to users through a ticket system

 - 🌱 I’m currently learning **Python, docker**